-While many people are familiar with the term from movies and pop culture, the purpose and benefit of prenuptial agreements remain widely unknown, making it difficult for a couple to agree on whether or not a prenup is necessary for their marriage.
+During this time of planning for a couple’s future life together, the question of whether or not to enter into a prenuptial agreement may arise.
+While many people are familiar with the term from movies and pop culture, the purpose and benefits of prenuptial agreements remain widely unknown.
+This can make it difficult for a couple to agree on whether or not a prenup is necessary for their marriage.

 Establishes Open Communication

 Because a prenup requires a couple to sit down and draft a contract based on their individual assets, prenups actually aid in initiating an open conversation on the topic.
-Discussion during the formation of a prenup can help establish healthy boundaries and communication on daunting subjects that prenups commonly address that include but are not limited to the topics of:
+These talks make a lot of people nervous because they can be awkward or uncomfortable.
+Most people grow up learning that you shouldn’t discuss money before marriage because you might seem greedy.

-Protect Family Heirlooms
+Protects Family Heirlooms

-It’s no surprise that depending on the case, divorces can be costly.
+It’s no surprise that, depending on the case, divorces can be costly.
 One area that fuels lengthy divorce battles, and consequently the cost of attorney fees, is a division of assets.
-As in the case of many divorces, couples enter into a divorce agreeing on key issues, however, as emotions rise and the divorce process begins, his or her original stance may change or develop.
-Having a clear and legally binding document that addresses key components to finalizing a divorce can expedite the process tremendously.
+With a prenuptial agreement intact, couples will enter into a divorce already agreeing on key issues instead of getting into bitter fights and drawn-out cases if neither spouse wants to give in.